-When you aren’t playing your guitar it should be in its case or gig bag.
+This one should be a no-brainer, but many newbies don't seem to realize that a big part of caring for their guitar is about keeping it out of harm's way.
+When you aren’t playing your guitar it should be in a case or gig bag.
 It is also acceptable to place it on a quality guitar stand if it is kept in a safe place.
 A safe place means somewhere there is absolutely no chance of a person or pet knocking it over.

-When it doubt, the case is your best bet.
-Most guitar cases are designed to withstand light impact if it falls over, and will protect your instrument from dust, scratches and dents.
+When in doubt, the case is your best bet.
+Most guitar cases are designed to withstand a light impact if it falls over, and will protect your instrument from dust, scratches, and dents.

-Should you go with a gig bag?
+Should you go with a gig bag or a molded hard case?
 This depends on the environment your guitar is in most often.
 If you will be throwing it in the trunks of cars or handling it in other unpleasant ways you definitely want to go with a molded hard case.

 Otherwise, a quality padded gig bag is fine.
-Gig bags still offer protection from dust, dings and scratches, and they are a typically a little less expensive.
+Gig bags still offer protection from dust, dings, and scratches, and they are typically a little less expensive.

 When I first started playing guitar I never changed my strings unless one broke.
 Looking back, that was pretty stupid.
 But I didn’t know any better and there wasn’t some guitar guy on the internet to tell me otherwise.
 Now that I am older and arguably wiser, my advice is to change your strings on a regularly scheduled basis.